 What are you curious about?

 For whatever strange reason people dry off curiosity from their body, like a swimmer using a towel after a race.
 Fuck that, stay curious.
 What are you curious about?
 What are you interested in learning about?
-What can you loose time researching?
+What can you lose time researching?
 This is a gateway to your interest my friends.

 What would make you so fucking proud, that thinking about it almost scares you?